Smartphone and E-cigarette Battery Defects Pose Burn Injury Danger to Consumers

 Dangerous Battery Defects & Burn Injury

-In the last 15 years there have been numerous product safety warnings and recalls of lithium rechargeable devices that have burned or exploded in practically every kind of wireless application, including cameras, notebooks, hoverboards, vaporizers, and smartphones.
+In the last 15 years there have been numerous product safety warnings and recalls of lithium rechargeable devices that have burned or exploded in practically every kind of wireless application, including cameras, notebooks, hoverboards, vaping injuries, and smartphones.

 In the fall of 2016, Samsung recalled Galaxy Note 7 on dozens of reports of the phone exploding.
 Reports of Apple phones also overheating and causing injuries have startled consumers around the world.
 Companies like Apple and Samsung use third-party companies to test their phone batteries, but a new report reveals that Samsung tested the exploding battery in-house.

 Samsung reports the company found no issues with the Galaxy Note 7’s battery when it conducted its own internal testing, which raises questions about all other devices with the same industry certification.

 The reports have also alarmed the Federal Aviation Administration, which has issued a strong advisory asking passengers not to use the Samsung Note 7 or even stow it in checked baggage.
 Airlines around the world hastened to ban in-flight use and charging of the device.

 Batteries can overheat, explode or melt when internal electrical components short-circuit, when mechanical problems are triggered after a fall or an accident, or when they are installed incorrectly.